Suped

 2024-10-08 - Email Geeks

 For the sender, the job is to prove the pattern and remove avoidable reputation risks.
 Keep SPF, DKIM, and DMARC clean, monitor blocklist and blacklist status, separate critical transactional mail when shared pools behave unevenly, and escalate with complete evidence.
-That gives the provider a clear operational fix instead of a broad complaint.
+That gives the responsible operator a clear operational fix instead of a broad complaint.

 Frequently asked questions